Automation Engine - Migration Guide

 The new engine is **more forgiving of small UI changes** and **handles variations in layout or timing more smoothly**.

-Most existing automations will continue to work, but there are a few key areas to review when testing on iOS 26.
+Most existing automations will continue to work, but there are a few key areas to review when testing.

 The new engine continues to support **accessibility-based selectors** - the same pattern many teams already use - but now makes this the **recommended and primary approach**.

-In previous versions, the engine also exposed some UIKit-specific attributes (class
+In previous versions, the engine also exposed some platform-specific attributes.
+These are no longer available:

 See our[ Selectors Reference](https://docs.appetize.io/javascript-sdk/touch-interactions#targeting-elements) for guidance and examples.

-is empty, the engine falls back to accessibilityText
+If `text` is empty, the engine falls back to `accessibilityText`.

 TextField("placeholder", text: $value)